 In addition, Burnt Mountain is also open to uphill traffic whenever it is designated as open by Ski Patrol.

 The mountain opens to uphill travel at 7am, and to downhill traffic at 8:30am.
-Please note that no downhill traffic is permitted prior to 8:30am.
+No downhill traffic is permitted prior to 8:30am.
 As always, downhill traffic is limited to open terrain only.

 Ski patrol performs closing procedures at end of operating hours every day.
 After-hours travel of any kind is not allowed on any trails.
 If you are on the mountain at this time you will be required to ski or ride down.